veader/simple_zabbix/README.md

 -----------------------------------------------------------------------------

-Interact with the  API directly via the `query_api` on the client object.
+Interact with the  API directly via `query_api` on the client object.
 Alternatively, interact with the "friendlier" convenience methods.

 ```ruby